Salomanuel/Odin_Project-Ruby-Refresh/README.md

 	  > stock_picker([17,3,6,9,15,8,6,1,10])
 	  => [1,4]  # for a profit of $15 - $3 == $12

-### Quick Tips:

-* You need to buy before you can sell
-* Pay attention to edge cases like when the lowest day is the last day or the highest day is the first day.

 ## 03-Substrings

 Implement a method `#substrings` that takes a word as the first argument and then an array of valid substrings (your dictionary) as the second argument.
 It should return a hash listing each substring (case insensitive) that was found in the original string and how many times it was found.